Volunteer Teaching and Course Proposal Information

 Please allow up to two weeks for a response and formal confirmation.

-Instructors should consult the Spring 2026 ILR teaching calendar before selecting preferred meeting dates and times.
-Please review carefully, as classes may run between ten and twelve weeks, depending on room and day availability.
+Instructors should consult the Fall 2026 ILR teaching calendar before selecting preferred meeting dates and times.
+Please review carefully, as classes may run between ten and twelve weeks depending on room and day availability.

 Monday